OPS-E2E-PPE/VBA-Docs/access/Concepts/Controls/assign-a-control-a-value-from-a-table.md

 ---
-title: Assign a control a value from a table ms.prod: access ms.assetid: d9bba7e3-bca0-00df-3753-dc99ae767759 ms.date: 09/21/2018
+title: Assign a control a value from a table ms.assetid: d9bba7e3-bca0-00df-3753-dc99ae767759 ms.date: 09/21/2018
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Assign a control a value from a table

-You can use the **DLookup** function to display the value of a field that is not in the record source for your form or report.
+Use the **DLookup** function to display the value of a field that is not in the record source for your form or report.
 For example, suppose you have a form based on an Order Details table.
 The form displays the OrderID, ProductID, UnitPrice, Quantity, and Discount fields.
 However, the UnitPrice field is in another table: Products.
 You could use the **DLookup** function in a calculated control to display the UnitPrice on the same form when the user selects a product.

 The following example populates the UnitPrice text box with the price of the product currently selected in the ProductID combo box.